Protocol Review and Monitoring Committee (PRMC) Submission Requirements

 Please note that the PRMC requires that a UVM or The University of Vermont Medical Center faculty member be the Primary Investigator.
 In the case of a study written by a Graduate Student or Medical Student, the Faculty Sponsor must be listed as a co-PI.

 Clinical cancer trials at the UVM Medical Center are required to be vetted by a disease-specific Transdisciplinary Team (TDT).
 The TDTs meet regularly at the UVM Medical Center to inform providers about all research studies available for patients with a particular cancer type and to promote collaboration across departments at the UVM Medical Center.
 The TDT must review and approve a protocol (including completion of the TDT Protocol Submission Form) before study documents are completed and submitted to the PRMC.
-For more information about the TDT, please contact the PRMC Coordinator, Emily Harwood, at 656-2967 or email@example.com.
+For more information about the TDT, please contact the interim PRMC Coordinator, Karen Wilson, at (802) 656-4414 ext.2 or firstname.lastname@example.org.

 PRMC Process Overview: